apache/pulsar-site/versioned_docs/version-2.3.1/administration-zk-bk.md

 Before you decommission a bookie, you need to check your environment and meet the following requirements.

 1. Ensure the state of your cluster supports decommissioning the target bookie.
-Check if `EnsembleSize >= Write Quorum >= Ack Quorum` is `true` with one less bookie.
+Check if `EnsembleSize &gt;= Write Quorum &gt;= Ack Quorum` is `true` with one less bookie.

 2. Ensure the target bookie is listed after using the `listbookies` command.